stevenaeola/progblack_lectures/js_dom/README.md

 - Browsers produce events as users interact with page
 - E.g. `click`, `keypress`, `focus`, `submit` see [list](https://developer.mozilla.org/en-US/docs/Web/Events)
-- Use `addEventListener` to attach a function to an element
+- Use [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) to attach a function to an element/event
 - See [button2.html](https://github.com/stevenaeola/progblack_lectures/blob/main/js_dom/button2.html)
 - Better to separate JS and HTML in this way (MVC)
 - How would you get a message to appear when hovering over "primary" text?